Feminist urbanism

 Feminist urbanism is a theory and social movement concerning the impact of the built environment on women.
-The theory aims to understand what it means to be a woman in an urban space and what struggles and opportunities do women encounter in these environments.
+The theory aims to understand what it means to be a woman in an urban space and what struggles and opportunities women encounter in these environments.

-Proponents of feminist urbanism advance a perspective that is critical of patriarchal and capitalist systems that have shaped and continue to shape architecture and urban planning, while negatively impacting women’s lives.
-Feminist urbanism also refers to the ways, both positive and negative, in which the built environment influences women’s relations, freedoms, opportunities, mobility, and daily activities.
+Proponents of feminist urbanism advance a perspective that is critical of patriarchal and capitalist systems that have shaped and continue to shape architecture and urban planning, while negatively impacting women's lives.
+Feminist urbanism also refers to the ways, both positive and negative, in which the built environment influences women's relations, freedoms, opportunities, mobility, and daily activities.
 As urban environments continue to grow globally, feminist urbanism argues that understanding the ways in which cultural, political, and economic systems have limited and oppressed women is necessary to create a future built environment that is more equitable, inclusive, sustainable, and enjoyable for all people.

 Feminist Urbanism Theory approaches life in urban environments from the point of view of the commons or shared resources, housing, public space, mobility, safety, sustainability, and design.